w3f/polkadot-wiki/docs/claims.md

 version for your operating system.
 This is important because the latest version will always have the latest security patches.

+> **NOTICE**: It is much more secure to download and use the MyCrypto app locally.
+You can always
+> find the most up-to-date releases of the desktop app on their [releases page][mycrypto].

-You will need a Polkadot account to mark as the destination for sending the DOTs in the claim.
+You will need a Polkadot account to be the destination of the DOTs that will be sent to you after you claim.
 Please follow the instructions on the [account generation][] page for generating a new Polkadot account.

 #### Claiming your DOT with MyCrypto